 Teaching a Set 1 sound

 The Westborough School firmly believes that the teaching of Computing should be at the heart of the curriculum, as we aim to equip all learners with the experiences and skills for life which Computing provides in a rapidly changing technological world.

 Through high standards, our learners will be confident and independent in their use of IT equipment to solve problems across the curriculum.
 We hope to enable them to create programmes and systems of their own, and to find, explore, analyse, exchange and present information in an effective and memorable way. .

 2016 was the first year of the new key stage 2 tests in maths, reading and grammar, punctuation and spelling.
 The tests assess children against a national standard.
-This year’s tests are the first tests to reflect the new primary curriculum, which was introduced in 2014.
-As this is the first year of the new tests the results will look different from those of previous years and cannot be compared with them directly.
-The government has introduced the new curriculum with the aim of enabling all children to achieve higher standards than before with every child leaving primary school having mastered the skills in reading, writing and maths so that they can reach their potential at secondary school and throughout their adult life.
+Last year’s tests were the first tests to reflect the new primary curriculum, which was introduced in 2014.
+The government introduced the new curriculum with the aim of enabling all children to achieve higher standards than before with every child leaving primary school having mastered the skills in reading, writing and maths so that they can reach their potential at secondary school and throughout their adult life.